-The bill then gets turned over to the Treasurer along with any other receipts or information.
+The Payment Voucher then gets turned over to the Treasurer along with any other invoice, receipts, or information.
 A check will be written and sent by the Treasurer as soon as possible to avoid any fees or late charges.
 The Treasurer will complete the Payment Voucher with information about the check number, date, etc.